 How to Buy a New Executive Condo - A 10-Step Guide

-How to Buy a New Executive Condo in Singapore: A 10-Step EC Guide
+How to Buy a New Executive Condo: A 10-Step EC Guide

-What are Executive Condominiums: A hybrid housing type combining public and private housing elements, with ownership restrictions for the first 10 years before becoming fully privatised.
+What are Executive Condominiums: A hybrid housing type that combines public and private housing elements, with ownership restrictions for the first 10 years before becoming fully privatised.

 EC Buying Process: It involves research, financial preparation, e-application, balloting, and unit selection.
 Buyers should be prepared for each stage for a smooth application.

-Financial Considerations: EC.
-Buyers need to prepare for the down payment (20% of purchase price), understand available housing grants, secure bank loans, and budget for additional costs such as legal fees and stamp duty.
+Financial Considerations: Factors like downpayment (20% of purchase price), housing grants, securing a bank loan, and incurrence of additional costs such as legal fees and stamp duty must be considered.

-Engaging a Property Agent: A property agent can provide market insights, administrative assistance, and personalised service at no cost to the buyer, with commissions paid by the developer.
+Engaging a Property Agent: A property agent can provide market insights, administrative assistance, and personalised service at no cost to executive condo buyers as commissions will be paid by housing developers.

-This EC guide will provide detailed information on how to buy a new executive condo.
+This executive condo (EC) guide provides detailed information on how to buy a new executive condo.
 Whether you are a first-time buyer or an HDB homeowner looking to upgrade, it is important to be familiar with each stage of the application process.

 Buying an executive condominium (EC) in Singapore is a significant financial decision that involves a structured process.
 These include eligibility checks, adherence to strict ownership criteria, and securing financing.